Neural decoding: Encoding to decoding

 Implicit about the decoding hypothesis is the assumption that neural spiking in the brain somehow represents stimuli in the external world.
 The decoding of neural data would be impossible if the neurons were firing randomly: nothing would be represented.
 This process of decoding neural data forms a loop with neural encoding.
 First, the organism must be able to perceive a set of stimuli in the world – say a picture of a hat.
 Seeing the stimuli must result in some internal learning: the encoding stage.
 After varying the range of stimuli that is presented to the observer, we expect the neurons to adapt to the statistical properties of the signals, encoding those that occur most frequently: the efficient-coding hypothesis.
 Now neural decoding is the process of taking these statistical consistencies, a statistical model of the world, and reproducing the stimuli.
 This may map to the process of thinking and acting, which in turn guide what stimuli we receive, and thus, completing the loop.

-In order to build a model of neural spike data, one must both understand how information is originally stored in the brain and how this information is used at a later point in time.
+To build a model of neural spike data, one must both understand how information is originally stored in the brain and how this information is used at a later point in time.
 This neural coding and decoding loop is a symbiotic relationship and the crux of the brain's learning algorithm.
 Furthermore, the processes that underlie neural decoding and encoding are very tightly coupled and may lead to varying levels of representative ability.